House arrest

-House arrest (also called home confinement, or nowadays electronic monitoring) is a legal measure where a person is required to remain at their residence under supervision, typically as an alternative to imprisonment.
+House arrest (also called home confinement) is a legal measure where a person is required to remain at their residence under supervision, typically as an alternative to imprisonment.
 The person is confined by the authorities to their residence.
 Travel is usually restricted and may require prior approval.

 Since the introduction of electronic tagging, a person under house arrest may be monitored electronically, and their movements are typically tracked.
 House arrest is also used in some cases for individuals convicted of minor offenses.
 In certain situations, such as in authoritarian regimes, house arrest may be used to restrict the freedom of political dissidents against political governments, sometimes limiting or monitoring their communication with the outside world.
 If electronic communication is allowed, conversations may be monitored.
 There is much criticism of the effectiveness of house arrest.

 History

-Judges have imposed sentences of home confinement, as an alternative to prison, as far back as the 17th century.
-Galileo was confined to his home following his infamous trial in 1633.
+Authorities have imposed sentences of home confinement, as an alternative to prison, as far back as the 17th century.
+Galileo was confined to his home following his second trial in 1633.
 Authorities often used house arrest to confine political leaders who were deposed in a coup d'état, but this method was not widely used to confine numerous common criminals.
 Over time, though, house arrest became more popular, especially as prisons and jails became overcrowded and expensive.

 However, this method didn't become a widely used alternative to imprisonment in the United States and other Western countries until the 20th century, after it was introduced in the U.S. in 1984.
 Around this time, newly designed electronic monitoring devices made it more affordable and easier for corrections authorities to manage.
 Although Boston was using house arrest for a variety of arrangements, the first-ever court sentence of house arrest with an electronic bracelet was in 1983.

 House arrest and electronic monitoring programs are among the most widely used alternatives to incarceration.
 It has been estimated that in 2005 roughly 20% of community-based supervision involved the use of electronic monitoring.

 The COVID-19 pandemic led to an increase in the use of house arrest as well.
 To stop the spread of the virus in crowded prisons, many governments allowed people to serve their sentences at home instead.
 This was mostly done for non-violent offenders or people close to finishing their prison terms.